Inside this article

 Free shipping works; there's no doubt about it.
 But it isn’t the only factor that influences a consumer’s decision.

-If offering free shipping would require you to neglect other areas of your business, you may need to wait until your eCommerce business has the financial resources to successfully implement one or more of these strategies.
+If to offer free shipping, you'll need to neglect other areas of your business, you may want to wait until your eCommerce business has the financial resources to successfully implement one or more of these strategies.